DigitalGlobe/gbdxtools/docs/running_workflows.rst

 Running a Workflow
 -----------------------

-A workflow is just a set of tasks with inputs and outputs linked appropriately.
-Create/setup a few tasks and construct and run a workflow:
+A GBDX workflow is a set of tasks with inputs and outputs linked appropriately.
+Note that in gbdxtools, a workflow object is instantiated with a list of tasks.
+The tasks will get executed when their inputs are satisfied and ready to go.
+Here is an example of a workflow which consists of the AOP_Strip_Processor task followed by the StageDataToS3 task.

 .. code-block:: python